Culture / What's On

 Best for: catering, weekly specials, Truffle Mortadella!!!

-From charcoal schnitzel to slow-roasted lamb, Fred's Providore – The Shire's newly reopened European-inspired sandwich bar – is anything but ordinary.
+From charcoal schnitzel to slow-roasted lamb, Duke's Providore – The Shire's newly re-named European-inspired sandwich bar – is anything but ordinary.
 They load up their sandos on house-made focaccia, using fresh cold meats and cheeses straight from their in-house deli and butcher, and lathered with cold meats and cheeses straight from their deli.
 It's also a great little coffee shop – and with both indoor and outdoor seating options, you can make the most of your meal on site, or take your wares home (or to the nearby beach) to snack on.

 9. Baker Bleu (Double Bay)